School Room

 The role of Virtual School Heads (VSH)

-The Children and Families Act 2014 included a provision which required Local Authorities to appoint at least one person who is tasked with promoting the educational achievement of all the children looked after by the local authority they work for, including children placed out of authority.
-They are known as the Virtual School Head.
+The Children and Families Act 2014 included a provision which required Local Authorities to appoint at least one person who is tasked with promoting the educational achievement of all the children 'looked after' by the local authority they work for, including children placed out of authority.
+They are known as the Virtual School Head (VSH).

 From September 2021 the role was extended to include children with a social worker, and from September 2024, VSHs will also be responsible for children living in Kinship Care arrangements.
-For more information on the recent extensions, see here
+For more information on the recent extensions to the VSH role, see here.

 Teacher High Five